Let me start with a few statements to indicate where I am coming from.

 People should be taxed to pay a penalty equal to the value of the nuisance that they cause.
 In this way people who value their emissions more than the nuisance they cause will make those emissions and they will pay the tax.
 People whose emissions are not valued as much as the nuisance they cause will curb them and will not pay the tax.
 Thus with such a tax, emissions will be curbed insofar as the nuisance they create exceeds their benefits.

 The economics here is as simple and straightforward as economics ever gets.
 It would be hard to find any economist who would disagree.

 It may also be worthwhile noting that this may be one place where economists’ judgments may be different from that of other professionals.
-We economists tend to be fairly optimistic about the effects of prices or taxes on people’s behavior.
+We economists tend to be fairly optimistic about the effects of prices or taxes on people’s behaviour.
 So the size of the tax necessary to reduce these emissions may be large, but perhaps not extremely large.

 The reason for that is that we think that over fairly long periods of time that people are fairly responsive to changes in prices.
 In addition, there will be substitution of nuclear and other non-carbon forms of electricity generation.

 Steve Chu’s talk gave some indication as to how large these taxes would have to be to get important shifts even with current technology to carbon-free generation of electricity.